 One of the biggest focuses is teaching students where they should be in relationship to each other.
 Hash marks and cones can help, but generally, students who can assess their place in space will be able to fix errors more easily.
 Most importantly, students always need to know where they are going next.
 As mistakes occur, it’s generally better to stop periodically and fix them during a set rather than waiting until the end.
 Practicing mistakes creates bad motor memories.

 “Make excellence a habit,” Otto said.
 “How the students practice is how they’ll perform.”

 Marcocci and Otto are both big fans of having school bands perform in parades.
 It gives bands an opportunity to showcase their skill to a larger audience.

-For parades, the audience changes with every step the band takes.
+At parades, the audience changes with every step the band takes.
 Otto recommends preparing a few set songs with a 110 or 115 metronome setting, including samples of marches.
-Then it’s good to have a plan for some kind drill that will give the crowd a visual show other than just marching forward.
+Then, it’s good to have a plan for some kind of drill that will give the crowd a visual show other than just marching forward.
 This may include a form within a form, such as having columns of people march through a shape.

 To ensure success, Marcocci recommends finding a street with turns where the band can march.
 That is the best way to prepare for the width of the road and the necessary corners.

 It also may help to add an element of surprise.
 Marcocci said when he directed a band in the Macy’s Parade, he received permission for the band to release confetti to simulate snow.

 Whether it is a parade or a field show, Marcocci says that in the end, technique is most important.

 “Ice skaters don’t just do a triple axel.
 It takes years of detailed technique work to get them on a path that advances their skills,” Marcocci said.
 “The biggest things are learned over time.”